• Skip to primary navigation

 Air Fryer Butternut Squash Halves

-Roasted Air Fryer Butternut Squash Halves results in tender, succulent flesh with a caramelized exterior.
-Topped with a simple maple cinnamon glaze, it cooks to perfection in about 30 minutes.
-Just halve the butternut squash, brush, and pop it in the air fryer!
+This Air Fryer Butternut Squash Halves results in tender, succulent squash with a caramelized exterior.
+Made using maple syrup and cinnamon, it air fries to perfection in about 30 minutes.

 5 from 10 votes